tc39/proposal-regexp-unicode-property-escapes/README.md

     // → true
     ```

     The downside of this approach is that the XRegExp library is a run-time dependency which may not be ideal for performance-sensitive applications.
 For usage on the web, there is an additional load-time performance penalty: `xregexp-all-min.js.gz` takes up over 35 KB of space after minifying and applying gzip compression.
+Whenever the Unicode Standard is updated, a new version of XRegExp must be published and end users need to update their XRegExp copy in order to use the latest available data.

 2. Use a library such as [Regenerate](https://github.com/mathiasbynens/regenerate) to generate the regular expression at build time: